 Guitarist, singer and occasional banjo player Jed Potts is a mainstay of the Edinburgh blues scene whose playing I’ve enjoyed in various different contexts at times over the last couple of years.
 But when it comes to his blues trio Jed Potts and the Hillman Hunters, their schedule and my diary have conspired against me catching them again since the launch of the Edinburgh Blues Club two years ago.
-No matter, for once the planets were aligned, and I managed to catch them at the Jazz Bar – and, as a special bonus, with a horn section drawn from some of Jed’s compadres (the Hillman Husky Horns, no less).
+No matter, this week the planets were aligned for once, and I managed to catch them at the Jazz Bar – and, as a special bonus, with a horn section drawn from some of Jed’s compadres (the Hillman Husky Horns, no less).

 |Jed Potts - Eyes Wide Shut|

 They kick off in trio format though, with a Freddie King instrumental, and from the off there’s great guitar from Potts, attacked with funky exuberance.
 The following ‘Fishing After Me’ – essentially ‘Catfish Blues’ by another name – reinforces that sense of gusto.
 Over a shuffling rhythm, Potts gets physically engaged in his soloing, responding to the rhythm of the song.
 And on a subsequent slow blues his guitar licks go in unusual directions, with variations in tone including some nicely squelchy notes.